 Hearing the diverse views of the Hockley community matters to us.
 In fact, it is vital to the shared success of this infrastructure improvement project.
 If you are a property owner within the study area (see below), your views and understanding of the local community will help determine potential routes of the transmission line and substation location.

-Join us at one of our upcoming events to learn more about our resiliency and reliability work and, most importantly, to share your feedback on the draft plans related to the electric system improvement project in Hockley.
+On Saturday, April 11, we invited the Hockley community to our open house to learn more about our resiliency and reliability work and, most importantly, to gather feedback on the draft plans related to the electric system improvement project in Hockley.
+You can view the materials we shared in the Resources section below.

 From local community events to key project dates, we are committed to you aware of important milestones throughout the course of this project.
 Below is a current summary of important dates and milestones: